 In an industry where talent trumps education, many are left wondering: Is a master’s degree worth it?
 The tech industry is at the forefront of alternative education opportunities, including being self-taught or attending a bootcamp.
 So, what does the industry think of pursuing higher education in the form of a master’s degree?

-In a 2019 Stack Overflow survey, 90,000 developers were questioned about their education, with 85 percent reporting that they taught themselves something outside of their formal education.
+Over 85 percent of them reported that they taught themselves something outside their formal education.
 Of the respondents, 43.5 percent had a bachelor’s degree and only 22.7 had a master’s degree.

-Furthermore, since the tech industry is extremely hands-on, formal education is not necessarily a requirement.
-Large tech corporations, including Apple, are hiring tech professionals without even a bachelor’s degree.
+Furthermore, since the tech industry is extremely hands-on, formal education is not necessarily a requirement for employment.
+Large tech corporations, including Apple, are hiring tech professionals who don’t hold undergraduate or advanced degrees.
 A bachelor’s degree and a master’s degree are not necessarily the only education options in the tech industry.